Laughing Rooster Eats

 Choose your favorite flavor of Jello!
 You can't go wrong as long as you can live with the color.

-I would start with Cherry or Raspberry Applesauce Jello!
+I would start with Cherry or Raspberry Applesauce Jello.

-Holiday Themed Ideas
+Holiday Themed Jello

 But… what if you choose the Jell-O for its color instead of its flavor?!
 Now we are getting crazy!